Team Taranaki: Club history

 The club was formed in 2003 as a composite team for the Central Federation Premier League, taking the place of Moturoa AFC which had withdrawn from the league after the 2003 season.
 Team Taranaki involved players from the individual football clubs in the Taranaki region.
 The club played its home matches at Yarrow Stadium, New Plymouth.

 In 2006, they were promoted to the Central League and enjoyed four successful seasons competing against some of the most prestigious club teams in the country including Miramar Rangers, Napier City Rovers, Wellington Olympic and Western Suburbs.

 The club was relegated from the Central League in 2007, to be replaced with Gisborne City.
 However, Gisborne City elected not to exercise their right to promotion as part of a club rebuilding strategy, and as such Team Taranaki were allowed to remain in the competition.

-In 2010, the team was relegated to the Central Football region Federation League and commenced a rebuilding program involving a new generation of young talent, which has seen incremental improvement in successive seasons, finishing 5th in 2011, 4th in 2012 and 3rd in 2013.
+In 2010, the team was relegated to the Central Football region Federation League and commenced a rebuilding programme involving a new generation of young talent, which has seen incremental improvement in successive seasons, finishing 5th in 2011, 4th in 2012 and 3rd in 2013.

 In 2014, Team Taranaki finished Runners Up to Wanganui Athletic losing narrowly in the final game of the season, having led the competition from the start.
 However, they had the satisfaction of reversing that disappointment by beating them 1–0 in the inaugural Federation League Cup final a few weeks later.

 In 2015, Team Taranaki secured the Federation league title and was declared Champions after dominating the competition, but was unsuccessful in gaining promotion to the Central League, narrowly losing to the Wellington Phoenix Reserve team over a two leg play-off series.

 In 2016, Team Taranaki secured the Federation League title for a second successive season and secured promotion to the Central League with a dramatic victory over Waterside Karori.
 Played over two legs (home and away), Team Taranaki found themselves 1-0 down following their home game in New Plymouth, but overturned the deficit in the away game to win 2-1 on the day (2-2 on aggregate).

 In 2017 Team Taranaki competed in the prestigious Central Premier League competition against some of the best club teams in New Zealand.
 The team finished 7th.